Can I register a camper on-line? Yes. Click HERE to get started!

 What do campers do in-between sessions if they are staying for multiple weeks?
 If a camper is staying for more than one week, there is a $150 fee for the weekend stay.
 This fee covers room and supervision only and does NOT cover meals.
 The stay-over campers are supervised at all times by camp staff.
 There are no diving sessions on Friday afternoon, Saturday, or Sunday morning.
 The campers decide as a group with the staff what meals/activities they’d like to do during this off-time.
 In the past, campers have gone to a movie, the local water-park, laser tag, bowling, the shopping malls, slept-in past 6:30 a.m., etc. The campers travel by camp vans, driven by authorized camp staff.
 The cost for these activities, including meals, is not included in the camp fees.
 If arrangements are made between the camper’s parents and the camp’s Director, campers staying for multiple weeks can check-out on Friday and return to camp during registration time on Sunday.

 What if my child gets sick or injured while at camp?
-A certified trainer, as well a pool lifeguards will be on the pool deck during each camp session.
+A licensed athletic trainer, as well a pool lifeguards will be on the pool deck during each camp session.
 The trainer and/or lifeguards will assess what protocol needs to be taken if a camper gets sick or injured while they are at camp.
 Campers’ parent/guardian will be notified by the trainer or Camp Director if their child gets injured or becomes sick and will review the next recommended steps.
 Camper/Camper’s guardian will be responsible for all medical costs and expenses incurred while at camp.

 What time should I pick my camper up on Friday?
 Camp officially is over at 10:30 a.m. on Friday.
 An exhibition/competition is held on each Friday between 9:00 a.m. - 10:30 a.m., which family & friends are invited and encouraged to attend.
 Campers are normally ready to go immediately following Friday’s morning session.
 Departing campers are not permitted to eat lunch at the dorm’s cafeteria on Friday’s.
 If flying, please complete the itinerary online in your camper’s registration form.